Changissnz/selfinterest/README.md

 believers of luck seldom construct empirical statements for why they think and do.
 There is no direct and simple correlation between belief in luck and recklessness.
 However, characters that stand by luck in their successes typically also have a confidence to them that is very personal, sort of like a trait of theirs associated with them due to the individuated conditions surrounding and of them.
+These characters dare, then succeed, and then explain to others that it was all luck that made them.
+This is perplexing to reason and feel about.
+There is an ominous mixture of claimed selflessness (luck was the agent, not them) and arrogance (luck was on their side to help them be the domineering agent at the end).